Named pipe in winows, difference between FILE_FLAG_OVERLAPPED and PIPE_NOWAIT

 down vote

-mean that Nonblocking mode is enabled on handle.
-In this mode, ReadFile
+PIPE_NOWAIT mean that Nonblocking mode is enabled on handle.
+In this mode, ReadFile, WriteFile, and ConnectNamedPipe always completed immediately.

-completed immediately (which include return immediately ) mean that io operation is already completed when api return. but visa versa not true. if operation return immediately this not mean that operation is completed already. if operation still not completed ntapi return code STATUS_PENDING
+completed immediately (which include return immediately ) mean that io operation is already completed when api return. but visa versa not true. if operation return immediately this not mean that operation is completed already. if operation still not completed ntapi return code STATUS_PENDING. win32 api in such situations usual set last error to ERROR_IO_PENDING.

 exist 3 way determinate when io operation completed in case asynchronous handle mode.